Cinnamon and weight loss, how and why do they go together? What a difference this simple little spice can make.

 Cinnamon will greatly support you in better phosphorylation, creating insulin sensitivity and your capacity to control your weight and your blood sugar.
 This is how and why cinnamon and weight loss are connected. |

 Eating a little cinnamon with a meal is not the end of the story by any means.
-Cinnamon and weight loss are likely connected by a web of other favorable factors.
+Cinnamon and weight loss are connected by a web of other favorable factors.
 You cannot eat cinnamon and eat a high glycemic diet and never exercise and expect the cinnamon to do all the work.

 Cinnamon will be a powerful support but it needs a context of favorable actions on your part to make it work effectively.
 Print out the two glycemic index lists of foods.
 Eliminate high glycemic foods from your diet and eat a little cinnamon with 2 meals a day to control the glycemic response.